epistulae/Interactive-Lab-Hub/Final Project/README.md

 **Other functions:**
 - (TODO) Do not disturb times: Set times when Zenith's lights should automatically turn off or on.
 - Remote color and animation: Choose between a set of colors and animations.
-- (TODO) Persistent mode: Save your habit tracking data and export to the app and see how you're doing over time.
-- (TODO) Single vs duo habit mode: Only want to track one habit for longer?
-Switch to single habit mode to track one habit over 60 days instead of 2 habits over thirty.
-Note: Only available if you have not started tracking yet.
-If you've already begun, you'll have to start anew.
+- Data Persistence: Tracking data is saved daily, so you can pick up where you left off.

-Coming soon: Zenith will be able to connect to your Spotify account and visualize the current track.
+Coming soon: Zenith will be able to connect to a Spotify account and visualize the current track.

 ## Demo